fleurssauvages/SpikeMPPI/README.md

 ## Notes on reproducibility and performance

-* Use the same `--seed`, horizon, rollout count, physics settings, and task configuration when comparing `nominal` and `mppi`.
+* Use the same `--seed`, horizon, rollout count, plant/planner physics settings, and task configuration when comparing `nominal` and `mppi`.
 * The first JAX policy call includes JIT compilation and is much slower than steady-state inference.
 * MPPI warm start is enabled by default.
-* `--rollout-backend auto` prefers the fused C++ evaluator when available.
+* Online MPPI rollouts are CPU MuJoCo.
+The controller automatically prefers the fused C++ evaluator, then stock `mujoco.rollout`, then the Python compatibility path.
-* `native` uses MuJoCo's stock batched rollout implementation.
-* `python` is the legacy fallback.
+* `--planner-mode rk4` is the fidelity-oriented planner profile: explicit RK4, source planner timestep, and source solver/contact settings.
+* `--planner-mode fast-rk4` keeps RK4 but uses one planner step per control interval plus the fast solver/contact profile.
+With the default 20 ms control period and 10 ms source timestep, this changes the planner from `2 x 10 ms` to `1 x 20 ms` while leaving the plant unchanged.
+* `--planner-mode implicitfast` uses MuJoCo `implicitfast` at the source timestep with the same fast solver/contact profile.
+* Plant and planner substep counts are computed independently.
+Changing planner mode does not change how far the physical plant advances per control update.
-* Thread count and rollout chunk size are machine dependent.
+* Thread count and rollout chunk size are machine dependent; benchmark them on the target CPU.
-* `--planner-integrator model` and `--planner-contact-mode model` are the fidelity-preserving planner settings.
 * GIF export uses saved states, so rendering does not alter the racing result.

 ## Reference